Emergent Correspondence from Image Diffusion: Implementation Details

-\textbf{Semantic Correspondence.} We use $t=101$ and $n=4$ for DIFT$_{adm}$, $t=261$ and $n=1$ for DIFT$_{sd}$.
+We use $t=101$ and $n=4$ for DIFT$_{adm}$ on input image resolution 512$\times$512 so feature map size is $1/16$ of input and dimension is 1024; we use $t=261$ and $n=1$ for DIFT$_{sd}$ on input image resolution 768$\times$768 so feature map size is $1/16$ of input and dimension is 1280.
 These hyper-parameters are shared on all semantic correspondence tasks including SPair-71k, PF-WILLOW, and CUB, as well as the visualizations in \cref{fig:fig1,fig:supp_fig1a_alpha45,fig:supp_fig1b_alpha45}.

 We don't use image-specific prompts for DIFT$_{sd}$.
-Instead, we use a general prompt ``a photo of a \texttt{[class]}" where \texttt{[class]} denotes the string of the input images' category, which is given by the dataset.
-For example, for the images of SPair-71k under cat class, the prompt would be ``a photo of a cat".
+Instead, we use a general prompt ``a photo of a \texttt{[class]}'' where \texttt{[class]} denotes the string of the input images' category, which is given by the dataset.
+For example, for the images of SPair-71k under cat class, the prompt would be ``a photo of a cat''.
+For CUB, the same prompt is used for all images: ``a photo of a bird''.
+Changing per-class prompt to a null prompt (empty string \texttt{""}) will only lead a very small performance drop, e.g., DIFT$_{sd}$'s PCK \texttt{per point} on SPair-71k: 59.5$\rightarrow$57.6.